ep142/NCYdiversity/README.md

 # NYCdiversity
- my scripts and data for the NYCdiversity project
+ My scripts and data for the NYCdiversity project